tiefseezeitung/har-sensor-cls/README.md

 The file "train_activity_rate.py" is an attempt to estimate, whether a learning interval was including active learning or not.
 It could also be described as on/off-task learning or (for continuous values) learning activity rate.
 There are no labels available.

 ## WISDM/
-The WISDM dataset is used in the directory classifying-hand-activities/WISDM/wisdm-dataset/ from Gary M. Weiss:
+The WISDM dataset is placed in the directory har-sensor-cls/WISDM/wisdm-dataset/ and is from Gary M. Weiss:
 "Weiss,Gary.
 (2019).
 WISDM Smartphone and Smartwatch Activity and Biometrics Dataset .
 UCI Machine Learning Repository. https://doi.org/10.24432/C5HK59."
 It includes 18 different full body and hand activities Accelerator and Gyroscope data, for both phone and watch.

 Run the python file "extract_data.py" to generate the parquet files used as the input for a model.